KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 0 1 2
 0 1 2 3
 ```
 The last example requires some explanation.
 First we have used the `show()` method to provide a nice multi-line display of a list of vectors.
 This method is available for all `K` objects.
 Second, the first line in the display shows an empty list of type _long_.
-Note that unlike Python lists `K` vectors come in different types and `til()` returns vectors of type _long_.
-Finally, the second line in the display starts with `,` to emphasize that this is a vector of size 1 rather than an atom.
+Note that, unlike Python lists, `K` vectors come in different types, and `til()` returns vectors of type _long_.
+Finally, the second line in the display starts with `,` to emphasize that this is a vector of length 1 rather than an atom.

 The `each()` adverb is similar to Python’s `map()`, but is often much faster.
 ```python